 While this site is quite thorough, yes, I’m aware that there are many releases not accounted for such as the Soil X Samples promos, several international variants, advance CDs, etc. I could go on, but I would go mad trying to compile absolutely everything and expand this site even more (all this information is available elsewhere anyway).
 Also, I don’t care to devote the time anymore—it took loads of free time to get to this latest revision as it is.

 As they say, there’s nothing like the old days.
 This website is my tribute to my old obsession, and is dedicated to the friends that I’ve made along the way who more or less shared my obsession.
 Personally, it’s really more about 4AD’s mid-‘80s to mid-‘90s output for me, but 20 years is a nice, round number, isn’t it?
-It also—not coincidentally—covers the period when founder Ivo Watts-Russell owned the label before he sold the label to Beggars Banquet.
+It also—not coincidentally—covers the period when founder Ivo Watts-Russell owned the label until he sold it to Beggars Banquet.
 Truly the end of an era.

 Thanks for reading, and enjoy!